Mount Royal (TV series)

-Mount Royal was a Canadian prime time television soap opera that aired on CTV.
+Mount Royal is a Canadian prime time television soap opera that aired on CTV.
 It premiered January 3, 1988 with a two-hour episode.
 The series starred Patrick Bauchau and Domini Blythe.
 It is said to be Canada's answer to the American soap opera Dynasty.

 Setting

 The series was set in an upscale Montreal neighbourhood.
 It followed the Valeur family.
 Andre Valeur his wife Katherine and their three children Danielle, Stefanie and Rob.
 The Valeur family not only had a home in Montreal but also in Paris and they spent much time there during the show's short run.

 Production

 The series was produced by CTV, Alliance Communications and the French production company Société Française de Production.
 It was filmed in both Montreal and Paris and at the time was one of the most expensive Canadian television productions, with a budget of $17 million.

 Awards

 The show won a Gemini Award for best guest star thanks to Martha Henry's performance.
 It was also nominated for four other Gemini Awards, including best music composition and best lead actor in a continuing dramatic role.